cibernicola/stable-diffusion-webui-updater/README.md

 python "YOUR PATH to \stable-diffusion-webui\extensions\stable-diffusion-webui-updater\custom-updates.py"

-The update will be requested, with a timeout of 10 seconds, the default answer being NO. Y key or empty means Yes, any other means No:
+The update will be requested, with a timeout of 10 seconds, the default answer being NO. Y key or empty (only Enter) means Yes, any other means No:

 ![image](https://user-images.githubusercontent.com/4579387/210420553-b51de553-136e-4e10-9626-f77e1b31593f.png)